 The technology used to create prescription lenses has been in the process of evolution since its inception, but over the past decade, more of a revolution has been happening.
 New vision science has profoundly affected the way ophthalmic lenses are being designed, fit, and manufactured.
 In no way is this more evident than in the large increase in the availability of the aforementioned digital lenses.

 When we refer to a lens as being “digital”, we are using this broad term to refer to a very advanced fitting and manufacturing process, ultimately enabling us to provide the wearer with superior vision benefits.
-Imagine the first time you watched a DVD versus a VHS tape; that same improvement in sharpness, color and clarity is what this process offers.
+Imagine the first time you watched a DVD versus a VHS tape; that same improvement in sharpness, color and clarity are what this process offers.
 However, it involves several components that must be given special attention to arrive at the best possible outcome.

 Here is a list of some of the benefits you will experience with a digital lenses versus traditionally surfaced lenses: